intel/tiny-tensor-compiler/docs/manual/core.rst

 Runtime
 =======

-The JIT compiler compiles tensor programs into a binary kernel bundle (SPIR-V or native device binary).
+The JIT compiler compiles tensor programs into OpenCL-C code.
-The libray provides functions to create the runtime's kernel bundle object (cl_program, sycl::kernel_bundle, ze_module_handle_t) from a binary object.
+The libray provides functions to create the runtime's kernel bundle object (cl_program, sycl::kernel_bundle, ze_module_handle_t) from a source object.
 The runtime's kernel objects are obtained using the native API or the Tiny Tensor Compiler API (if applicable).
 Setting the kernel arguments should following the :ref:`calling convention`.
 The Tiny Tensor Compiler should be used to translate the 2D work-group size of the tensor language